dergigi/dergigi.github.io/bitcoin/resources.md

 Case for Bitcoin*][bullish-case].
 Listen to [*The Stories We Tell About Money*][aantonop-stories].
 Then read some more.

----

-There exists an almost endless list of essays, articles, books, podcasts, and other content on Bitcoin and the topics it touches on.
-The resources listed below are but a small selection which were particularly influential in my thinking.
-I am grateful for all the people who shared their insights, past and present.

-I tried to structure the resources in a meaningful way.
-The [essentials] come first, since I consider them to be a good starting point and required reading for everyone.
-After that, all resources are broken down by category:

-- [Books] on bitcoin, economics, money, banking, and computer science
-- [Podcasts] and [selected episodes]
-- [Selected articles], broken down by topic

-Note that there is a list of [other curated resources] at the end of this page.
-Make sure to check them out, since everyone's selection is different and one of those might better suite your taste.

-[essentials]: #essentials
-[Books]: #books
-[Podcasts]: #podcasts
-[selected episodes]: #podcast-episodes
-[Selected articles]: #articles
-[other curated resources]: #further-resources

-If you think something is missing or the structure could be improved, please [let me know][contact].
-If you have any suggestions, open [issues] or [PRs][pulls] on GitHub or [reach out to me][contact].

----

 ### Essentials

 I encourage everyone to start at the beginning, and read -- or at least skim --